aswanthkoleri/Curiosity-chrome-extension/README.md

 ## Development

-Those who think that this Chrome extension can be made better kindly send your PR's.They will be merged if they make the Chrome extension better !! :-)
+Those who think that this Chrome extension can be made better kindly send your PR's.They will be merged if they make the Chrome extension better !! :smile: